Congrats on your first Renaissance Faire! You are in for quite a day. I have a few do’s and don’ts to share about costumes for the special occasion.

 Don’t Buy a Chain Store Halloween Costume

-DON’T buy a Renaissance Costume or Robin Hood costume of the type sold in stores for Halloween.
+DON’T buy a Renaissance Costume of the type sold in stores for Halloween.
 These costumes are sewn all-in-one and the fabrics don’t look very good.
 When I say “all-in-one,” I mean the breeches are sewn to the shirt and vest and it’s all one layer.

 DON’T go bare headed.
 To look authentic you need something upon your head.
 For women, you’ll want a headdress, wreath or bonnet.
 If you don’t have one, you can always buy one at the fair.
 For men, headwear includes muffin caps, flat caps, felt hats, and straw hats.